Alberta Immigrant Nominee Program

 - a positive Labour Market Impact Assessment (LMIA) or

 - a LMIA exemption as determined by IRCC

 Some LMIA exemptions from IRCC are not eligible under the AINP.
 The AINP will not consider the following exemptions:

-- international students studying in Canada and doing co-op work placements or internships as part of their study program
+- international students studying in Canada, including students doing co-op work placements or internships as part of their study program

 - people doing charitable or religious work